Sunday, June 08, 2008

 That was a question I asked.
 Somebody gave me an answer, but it was not what I was looking for.

 The answer illustrated how a vision always starts from a leader, and there will be a team to support it.
-The members of the team work together, some might play more pivotal roles, some might
+The members of the team work together, some might play more pivotal roles, some might play smaller roles.

 The answer was not wrong, but it just didn't satisfy me.